tfergus23/npcshowdown/README.md

 Remaking [tfergus23/pokemonbattlesim](https://github.com/tfergus23/pokemonbattlesim) in C++ with a web based frontend.

 ## Development
-Clone the repository with
+Clone the repository with:
 ```
 git clone git@github.com:tfergus23/npcshowdown.git --recurse-submodules
 ```
 ### Backend
-The backend executable can be built with cmake.
+The backend executable can be built with cmake:
 ```bash
 cd backend
 mkdir out